Waves maintain large-scale 2D flows in rotating turbulence and cause their demise: Quasi-linear approximation and effect of rotation

 where $\nu (U')^2 = \nu \int (\partial_y U)^2 dy/L_y $ is the energy dissipation by the 2D condensate and $T_{2D}$ is the energy transfer between the fluctuations and the condensate, both spatially averaged.

-We set out to answer the most basic question for this system: how does the condensate amplitude (i.e. energy in 2D mode) depend on the control parameters $Ro,~Re$ and the domain geometry, encoded in the ratios $l_f/L_y,l_f/L_z,l_f/L_x$ (where $l_f$ is the forcing scale)?
+We set out to answer the most basic question for this system: how does the condensate amplitude (i.e.~energy in 2D modes) depend on the control parameters $Ro,~Re$ and the domain geometry, encoded in the ratios $l_f/L_y,l_f/L_z,l_f/L_x$?
 To do so, we must determine the energy transfer between 3D modes and the 2D flow, $\Ttwo$, and, crucially, its direction.
 This requires obtaining the Reynolds stress $\uv$ appearing in Eq.~\eqref{eq:mf}, by solving the dynamical equation \eqref{eq:QLNSE} for a given mean-flow profile $U(y)$.
-For simplicity, we approximate the condensate as the lowest single trigonometric mode $U(y) = \Up \sqrt{2}/k_y ~ \sin( k_y y)$ with $k_y= 2\pi /L_y$, which, since energy tends to accumulate in the gravest mode\footnote{We do not consider the build-up of the condensate here, but this process seems to follow the 2D inverse cascade phenomenology, energy flowing to the largest available mode, at least at low $Ro$.}, gives a correct leading-order approximation of the condensate (see Fig.~\ref{fig1}c for the mean-flow profile).
-The condensate amplitude is then proportional to $U' L_y $, implying that $U'$ is the relevant order parameter, sufficient to capture the evolution of the flow with $Ro$ and $Re$ (Fig.~\ref{fig1}).
-It is determined from the coupled system \eqref{eq:mf}-\eqref{eq:QLNSE}.
+Here we will not be interested in the detailed mean-flow profile, but rather look for a global observable encoding the condensate energy content.
+For this purpose, the mean flow can be approximated as the lowest single trigonometric mode $U(y) = \Up \sqrt{2}/k_y ~ \sin( k_y y)$ with $k_y= 2\pi /L_y$, where $U'$ is the corresponding rms shear rate.
+Indeed, we find that more than $80\%$ of the mean-flow energy is contained within this mode, see Fig.~\ref{fig:mf_spec} in Appendix \ref{app:simplifying}.
+This is to be expected on phenomenological grounds, as the emergence of the condensate is due to energy accumulating in the gravest mode\footnote{We do not consider the build-up of the condensate here, but this process seems to follow the 2D inverse cascade phenomenology, energy flowing to the largest available mode, at least at low $Ro$.}.
+Within this single-mode approximation, the condensate amplitude is proportional to the rms shear rate $U' $, which therefore encodes all the relevant information: both the time-scale associated with the mean flow and its energy content.
+It will hence serve as the observable in the following, sufficient to capture the evolution of the mean flow energy with $Ro$ and $Re$ (Fig.~\ref{fig1}(b)), and to be determined from the coupled system \eqref{eq:mf}-\eqref{eq:QLNSE} self-consistently.

 Having described the mean flow, we now turn to the 3D fluctuations.
 In the following, we exploit their wave-like character, assuming a time-scale separation so that $U'/2\Omega \ll 1$, similarly to what is done in wave-turbulence theory.
 In the absence of a condensate ($\Up = 0$), the Coriolis force generates inertial waves, $\bh_{\bp}^s e^{i\omega_{\bp}^s t + i\bp \cdot \bm{x}}$, with dispersion relation